inko-lang/inko/docs/source/getting-started/classes.md

 }
 ---

-Classes are used for storing state used by methods.
+Classes are used for storing state used by methods, and instances of classes are allocated on the heap.
 One such class we've seen many times so far is the `Main` class, which defines the main process to run.

 Classes are defined using the `class` keyword like so: